 All our counselors are highly educated and trained and have received their full clinical licensure from practicing counseling.
 We also thoroughly interview each of our therapists, ensure that they pass a background check, and train them in-house to work with us.
 Additionally, we ensure that each of our counselors and therapists participates in ongoing education to continue to provide the best in-person and online therapy services possible.

-Our clients must work with the best possible fit as general anxiety therapists for their specific needs.
+It is important that our clients work with the best possible fit as general anxiety therapist for their specific needs.
 This is why we provide detailed bios of our therapists for our clients to review before reaching out to us.
 If you have a specific anxiety therapist in mind to work with, we would be happy to schedule you to see them.
 We also understand that our clients don't always match perfectly with their therapist, and in the case of a less-than-great fit, we will help you to find the right match among our team and, if necessary, provide the best referral we can to someone more suited to help you beyond our walls.

 A professional counselor is a master- or PhD-level mental health professional approved by a state licensure board to diagnose and treat mental health disorders.
 The exact name of a professional counselor's license can vary by state, but some of the most common are: Licensed Mental Health Counselor (LMHC), Licensed Professional Counselor (LPC), Licensed Clinical Professional Counselor (LCPC), and Licensed Professional Clinical Counselor (LPCC).

-Learn more about anxiety disorder & anxiety disorder treatment in Lynchburg, VA
+Learn more about anxiety disorder & anxiety disorder treatment in Princeton, NJ.